greghesp/ha-bambulab/README.md

 For now, you will need the following information:

-Cloud Mode MQTT connection:
-- Registed Bambu email address & password.
-- Your full credentials will not be saved but an authentication token that's generated using them will be saved into the home assistant store.
-- The token expires after 360 days.
-You can re-auth using the configuration button on the integrations page.

-If you signed up using any OAuth method, you need to set a password for your Bambu Cloud account:
-- Login to the Bambu mobile app using OAuth.
-- Tap the person icon at the bottom right.
-- Tap Account Security > Change Password
-Now you can login to the HA integration using your Bambu username and that password.

-Lan mode MQTT connection:
 - Printer IP
 - LAN Access Code (Can be found on the Printer settings)

-Both:
 - Serial Number (Can be found in the printer settings or in Bambu Studio)

-### P1P Owners

-In the latest firmware update, Bambu Lab added back the ability to connect to the local MQTT server on the printer even in cloud mode.
-But the ability to use cloud MQTT will remain in case that changes again in a future update.

 ## Features